Solar panel dimensions and output

 To achieve the highest power output, you’ll have to go for the solar panels with more photovoltaic cells and high efficiency, e.g., 72-cell solar panels with a 400W power rating.

 How much do solar panels weigh?

 What is the output of a standard solar panel?

-There being numerous factors that affect a solar panel’s output, it’s hard to clearly determine the output of a standard solar panel.
+There are numerous factors that affect a solar panel’s output, it’s hard to clearly determine the output of a standard solar panel.

 However, most Australian homes record about 1-1.5kWh daily from their solar panels.
 This output depends on the power rating of the solar panel.

-To calculate a solar panel’s output, all you need is its power rating and the total number of sunlight hours in your areas.
+To calculate a solar panel’s output, all you need is its power rating and the total number of sunlight hours in your area.
 Here’s the formula: